 If you’re thinking about trying the hybrid approach only using technology like Zoom or Microsoft Teams, chances are you’ll have a hard time.
 While video conferencing tools are needed, they’re not enough to enable ongoing and transparent collaboration between all participants.

-Why not explore Howspace through a free trial and see how you can empower all participants to collaborate in a noiseless space?
+Why not get started with Howspace for free and see how you can empower all participants to collaborate in a noiseless space?

 If you want more tips for boosting engagement in a virtual learning environment, check out our ebook that covers 8 learning trends that are revolutionizing the way people learn at work.